microchip-pic-avr-examples/avr64dd32-force-sensitive-resistor-mplab-mcc/README.md

 <!-- Summarize what the example has shown -->
 This demo showed:
- - Advanced capabilities of built-in peripherals (CIPs) the AVR64DD32 has such as its ADC.
+ - Advanced capabilities of built-in peripherals (CIPs) the AVR64DD32 has such as its ADCC.
- - Ease of setting up CIPs through MCC, removing the headache of setting up a new MCU.
+ - Ease of setting up CIPs through MCC, removing the headache of configuring a new microcontroller.
- - How to use the MikroE force click and 4x4 RGB Click with a Curiosity Nano Base Board
+ - How to use the MikroE force click and 4x4 RGB Click with a Curiosity Nano Base Board.
- - Integrated Data visualizer for viewing UART streams instead of requiring a 3rd party program
+ - Integrated Data visualizer for viewing UART streams instead of requiring a 3rd party program.